Implementing Custom Code Analysis Check-in Policies for Managed Code

 To create a custom rule set for a team project, you first create a special folder for the check-in policy rule set in Source Control Explorer.
 Then you create the rule set file and add the file to version control.
 Finally, you specify the rule set as the code analysis check-in policy for the team project.

 To create a folder in a team project, you first must map the team project root to a location on the local computer.
-For more information, see Create and Work With Workspaces.
+For more information, see Create and work with workspaces (old).

 In Team Explorer, expand the team project node, and then click Source Control.